fstagni/DIRACDocs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

    Hello world
    Out[4]: True

-You'll use gLogger a lot.
 What's that?
 It is a `singleton <http://en.wikipedia.org/wiki/Singleton_pattern>`_ object for logging in DIRAC.
 Needless to say, you'll use it a lot.

 .. code-block:: python